Levridge-Tory/LevridgeIntegrationDocs/docs/Create Split Group in F&O.md

-﻿# Create a New Split Group - Accounts Receivable Setup - D365F&O
+﻿# Create a New Split Group

 # Overview
 There should be some text here.